Tuesday to Sunday from 10:00 am to 6:00 pm

 Today at MAD

-There are docent tours at 11:30 am, 3:00 pm and 6:30.
+There are docent tours at 11:30 am and 3:00 pm.
 Click here for daily schedule.
 Docent tours are free with admission and meet in the lobby.

 Much of the role of the curator is one of researcher.
 Many hours, months and, often, years go into the compiling of information on the history, context and individuals who together comprise an important cultural moment.
 The result of this activity is most commonly presented in the form of exhibitions, publications and programs.
 However, the curatorial process is most often kept behind the scenes.